 Understanding Daily and Monthly Periodic Rates

-Most borrowers are familiar with the annual percentage rate, or APR, for a credit card or loan.
-This rate represents the annual price of borrowing money and is the way credit card are required to disclose credit card pricing.
-However, most credit card issuers calculate and charge interest on a periodic basis, e.g. daily, monthly, or sometimes even quarterly, so billing statements may contain a periodic rate.
+The annual percentage rate (APR) for a credit card or loan is the annual price of borrowing money and is the way credit card companies are required to disclose credit card pricing.
+However, most credit card issuers calculate and charge interest periodically—daily, monthly, or quarterly—so billing statements may contain a periodic rate.

-A periodic rate is the APR expressed over a (shorter) period of time.
-You can calculate the periodic rate by dividing the APR by the number of billing periods in the year.
-For example, a monthly periodic rate is calculated based on the APR divided by the number of months in a year, or 12.
-A credit card with an APR of 12% would have a monthly periodic rate of 1%.
-A quarterly periodic rate would be the APR divided by 4 because there are four quarters in each year.
+A periodic rate is the APR expressed over a shorter period and can be found by dividing the APR by the number of billing periods in the year.
+A daily periodic rate is calculated by dividing the APR by 365 days (or 360 for some companies); a monthly periodic rate is calculated by dividing the APR by 12 months; a quarterly periodic rate is calculated by dividing the APR by four.
+For example, a credit card with an APR of 12% would have a daily periodic rate of 0.03287671%, a monthly periodic rate of 1%, and a quarterly periodic rate of 3%.

-If your credit card issuer uses a periodic rate to calculate your finance charges, you'll see this periodic rate on your credit card billing statement.
-The periodic rate is a smaller number than the APR, but that doesn't mean you're paying less interest.
-The periodic rate is smaller than the APR because the periods are smaller than one year.
+If your credit card issuer uses a periodic rate to calculate your finance charges, you'll see the rate on your credit card billing statement.
+The periodic rate is a smaller number than the APR, but that doesn't mean you're paying less interest; it's smaller than the APR because the periods are smaller than one year.
 The rates are equal.

 When the Daily Rate Is Used

-If your credit card issuer uses the average daily balance method to calculate your finance charge, your credit card balance is averaged over the entire billing cycle, then multiplied by the daily rate and the number of days in the billing cycle.
+Many credit card issuers calculate finance charges based on the cardholder's daily balance.
+If your credit card issuer uses the average daily balance method to calculate your finance charge, your credit card balance is averaged over the entire billing cycle, then multiplied by the daily rate and number of days in the billing cycle.

-Or, if your credit card issuer uses the daily balance method (your credit card daily balances are not averaged), the credit card issuer multiplies the daily balance for each day in the billing cycle by the daily rate for a daily finance charge.
+If your credit card issuer uses the daily balance method—where your credit card daily balances are not averaged—the credit card issuer multiplies the daily balance for each day in the billing cycle by the daily rate for a daily finance charge.
 Then, the daily finance charges are totaled to get a finance charge for the billing cycle.